 Dr. Langrell serves as a teacher and mentor to students in higher education leadership in Washington, Oregon, Idaho, Florida, and Minnesota.
 He has founded multiple community leadership programs which continue to prepare local civic leaders in Idaho, Washington and Minnesota.
 Ron has served in board director roles on a workforce investment council, a community-based organization, an area chamber, a convention and visitor's bureau, a human rights commission, a development corporation, and a regional economic development council.

 Born to John and Cheryl Langrell, Ron (the oldest of three children) spent many of his first 14 years growing up on a Christmas tree farm and orchard here in the Pacific Northwest.
 Later, he worked the summer seasons in the woods while helping with the family commercial fishing business.
-He is married to Vicki Jackson Langrell, and they have three children, John Ronald (IV), 17 Georgia Marie, 14 and Jacquelyn Cheryl, 10.
-The Langrells make their home in Pierce County.
+He is the proud father of three children and resides in Pierce County.